 IFRS 9 portfolio analytics with Python and atoti

-In this post I would like to present examples of visualizations for IFRS 9 using the BI app built in the previous post with Python and atoti: “Tutorial: How to Build an IFRS 9 BI app with Python and atoti“.
+In this post I would like to present examples of data viz for IFRS 9 using the BI app built in the previous post with Python and atoti: “Tutorial: How to Build an IFRS 9 BI app with Python and atoti“.

 Please refer to the previous post for a guide on building a BI app for IFRS 9 analytics, or simply download and run this Jupyter Notebook